 All control signals except G are registered on the rising edge of the CK clock.
 These signals must meet the setup and hold times shown in the AC Characteristics table.
-On the falling edge of the current cycle, the output latch becomes transparent and data is available.
-The output data is latched on the rising edge of the next clock.
-The output data is available at the output at $t{KLQV}$ or $t{KHQV}$ whichever is later. $t{KHQV}$ is the internal latency of the device.
+On the rising edge of the following clock, read data is clocked into the output register and available at the outputs at t{KHQV} .
 During this same cycle a new read address can be applied to the address pins.